 Vaccination Strategies to Prevent Mpox

-²At this time, most clinicians and laboratorians in the United States are not advised to receive the mpox vaccine for pre-exposure prophylaxis.
-For additional information regarding PrEP, visit CDC Mpox and Smallpox Vaccine Guidance and ASPR/HHS Vaccination Strategies.
+²At this time, most clinicians and laboratorians in the United States are not advised to receive the mpox vaccine for prophylaxis (vaccination prior to exposure).
+For additional information, visit CDC Mpox and Smallpox Vaccine Guidance and ASPR/HHS Vaccination Strategies.

 Following exposure of a confirmed mpox case, the CDC recommends that the vaccine be given as soon as possible after exposure, preferably within 4 days.